inkton/fortknox/playbooks/roles/ansible-role-mysql/README.md

     mysql_root_password: root

 The MySQL root user account details.

-    mysql_root_password_update: false

-Whether to force update the MySQL root user's password.
-By default, this role will only change the root user's password when MySQL is first configured.
-You can force an update by setting this to `yes`.

-> Note: If you get an error like `ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)` after a failed or interrupted playbook run, this usually means the root password wasn't originally updated to begin with.
-Try either removing  the `.my.cnf` file inside the configured `mysql_user_home` or updating it and setting `password=''` (the insecure default password).
-Run the playbook again, with `mysql_root_password_update` set to `yes`, and the setup should complete.

-> Note: If you get an error like `ERROR 1698 (28000): Access denied for user 'root'@'localhost' (using password: YES)` when trying to log in from the CLI you might need to run as root or sudoer.

-    mysql_enabled_on_startup: true

-Whether MySQL should be enabled on startup.

     mysql_config_file: *default value depends on OS*
     mysql_config_include_dir: *default value depends on OS*